UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

 Procedure
 =========
-Being sure to follow all the steps described in Procedure at:
+Be sure to follow all the steps described in the Procedure section at:

 https://canvas.uw.edu/courses/1200526/assignments/3970003?module_item_id=7963708

-but this time, creating a new file called stringf_lab.py in your student dir in the class repo.
+but this time, creating a new file called strformat_lab.py in your student dir in the class repo.

-When the empty script is available and runnable, complete the following tasks.
+When the empty script is available and runnable, complete the following four tasks.

 Task One
 --------
-* Write a format string that will take the tuple:
+* Write a format string that will take the following four element tuple:

     ``( 2, 123.4567, 10000, 12345.67)``